Date published: 09 April 2021

 “During these difficult times, we are doing things differently in terms of paying our respects to ensure we respect social distancing measures.
-An e-condolence book will be available at www.royal.uk to allow people to pay their respects.
-The link can also be accessed from our own website https://www.west-lindsey.gov.uk/.
+An e-condolence book will be available on the Royal Family website to allow people to pay their respects.
+The link can also be accessed from our own website homepage.
 We would also discourage people from laying flowers or other tributes in places around the district.”

 The Council will continue to update its website for funeral arrangements and any planned tributes.